rebeccaby/ikea-stock-checker/README.md

 # IKEA Stock Checker

 ### Use
-Execution:
+*Execution*:
 `python3 ikea_stock_checker.py <product_code> <store_id1> <store_id2> ...`

-Returns (example of one store):
+*Returns* (example of one store):
+Creates a text file in same directory as script, which is updated every execution.
 ```
 [
     {